 I feel nostalgic over PLCC ROMs.
-They are by far the most practical way to store firmwarerxfne2.
+They are by far the most practical way to store firmware.
 They replaced the huge 32-pin DIP chips whose pins were very likely to bend or break off as one tried to remove them from the socket.
 The first board I ever tried to hack on had a PLCC32.
 After I bricked the board, a friend was able to track down Cristi Măgherușan in Cluj.
 When I went to meet Cristi in the hope that he might be able to salvage the board, I carried the chip in a little plastic bag in my pocket.
 He was never able to flash it, but this little detail is of less importance.
 What matters is that LPC interfaces were most popular in PLCC32 chips, and this is the interface I will be primarily focusing on.

 Why bother with LPC in the first place?